mqgca-iscte/SharkSeriousGame/README.md

+This repository contains code accompaning the paper "A serious game to increase children’s knowledge about the vital role of sharks in marine ecosystems" to appear in the Proceedings of the International Conference on Graphics and Interaction 2024.
 # Shark Serious Game
 A serious game to increase children’s knowledge about the vital role of sharks in marine ecosystems